CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 3 - Moons.md

 </table>
 </div>

-For the Moon and Earth:
+For the Moon and the Earth:
 ```math
 \begin{align}
 e_M^2 &= 0.0030\\